genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 ------

-    * Description: a dict that allows to give a hierarchy to the :ref:`bag_resolver` calls of a :ref:`sql_relation_path`: the relations you put in the eagers are resolved before the other ones.
+    * Description: a dict that allows to give a hierarchy to the :ref:`bag_resolver` calls of a :ref:`relation_path`: the relations you put in the eagers are resolved before the other ones.
     * Syntax:

         * *key*: ``packageName.tableName``, where: